JohnVinyard/zounds/doc/source/quick-start.rst

 - **sounddir** is a directory containing audio files from which we'll be randomly pulling queries
 - **nresults** is the number of results we'd like returned for each query.
 We've chosen a low number here, since our database is probably pretty small.

+Chances are the search results won't impress you much, since we're using a very low-level feature, but this should give you a feel for how to quickly try out other features and search implementations.

 ====================================================
 The FrameModel class
 ====================================================
 Let's see what the FrameModel class you defined in config.py is good for.::

 	from config import FrameModel,Z
+	import numpy as np
 	print '================================================================'
 	print 'The database-wide, feature-wise mean and standard deviation of the bark feature' print FrameModel.bark.mean()